infoiess@ug.edu.gh

 Senior Research Fellow

-Year of Employment: 1996
+Year of Employment: 2000

-Dr. Benjamin D. Ofori is a Human Geographer with research interest in Local Markets and Domestic Trade, Rural-Urban Linkages, Urbanisation, Management of Local Resources and Community Livelihood especially in dam-affected areas.
-He has been involved in several action oriented research activities within the Volta Basin and other extension projects aimed at addressing the challenges of communities and improving their livelihoods.
-He has been involved in design of sustainable waste management strategies for institutions and municipalities.
+His recent research activities have focused on markets and service centres in the middle belt/forest savannah transition zone of Ghana.
+He has been involved in several action-oriented research activities in the Lower Volta Basin and other extension projects aimed at addressing the challenges of rural communities and improving their livelihoods.
 He has experience in rural research methodologies and advocacy.
 He is a team player and has been collaborating with other researchers and officers in government and non-governmental institutions on many programmes.
-He has co-initiated a number rural livelihood support programmes for Heifer Project International and provided consultancy services for the International Water Management Institute (IWMI) on community participation in dam development.
-Dr. Ofori has been teaching graduate courses in Urbanisation, Population and Environmental Change, Urban Water and Sanitation, Sustainable Societies and Development, and Community Values and Environmental Stewardship.
-He has also been supervising graduate thesis and has a number of technical reports and peer reviewed articles in journals.
+He has co-initiated a number rural livelihood support programmes for Heifer Project International and provided consultancy services for the International Water Management Institute (IWMI) on community participation in dam development, the Ghana National Plastic Action Partnership (World Bank Group) among others.
+He has visited several countries around the world and travelled extensively in Ghana which has given him good knowledge of the country especially the Volta Basin.

 Educational History: